Affordable Housing Funding Sources

 - Loans or grants to nonprofit organizations or public housing authorities;

-- (Only for counties under 400,000 population and cities under 100,000 population) rental assistance to tenants who are at or below 60% of the jurisdiction's median income.
+- Rental assistance to tenants who are at or below 60% of the jurisdiction's median income; and

 Counties and cities may impose additional regular property tax levies up to $0.50 per $1,000 assessed valuation (AV) each year for up to ten years to finance affordable housing for very low-income households (defined as 50% or less of the county's median income) when specifically authorized to do so by a majority of voters of the taxing district (RCW 84.52.105).

 Revenues may also be used for affordable homeownership, owner-occupied home repair, and foreclosure prevention programs for “low-income households” (defined as 80% or less of the county's median income).

 If both a city and the county it is located in impose a levy, the levy of the last jurisdiction to receive voter approval is reduced so that the combined rate does not exceed $0.50 per $1,000 AV in any taxing district.
 This tax may not be imposed until the legislative authority declares the existence of an emergency with respect to the availability of housing that is affordable to low-income or very low-income households, and the legislative authority adopts an affordable housing finance plan in conformity with state and federal laws regarding affordable housing.

 - Bellingham Resolution No. 2018-09 (2018) — 10-year levy that combines a single-year levy lid lift with an affordable housing levy.

 - Jefferson County Resolution No. 35-17 (2017) — 7-year levy, combining a single-year levy lid lift with an affordable housing levy to create an affordable housing trust fund.
 Note: The resolution title says RCW 84.55.105, but the correct citation should be RCW 84.52.105.